API Version: Development

 </html>

-As per most of these samples, it is assumed that the initial login() and startFeed() calls have been run and this code is not included below (see Common sample code).
+calls have been run and this code is not included below (see Common sample code).document.getElementById()

 var videoTag = document.getElementById('phone');